DeepC004/neural-style-transfer/README.md

-# Style Image Transfer
+# CS F425 - Deep Learning

-Deep Learning | BITS Pilani, Hyderabad Campus
+Perform Depth Aware Neural Style Transfer using Style, Content and Depth Loss on VGGNet backbone.
+This project is part of Deep Learning coursework.

 # Process Workflow